-(a) Reporting must be conducted in a manner consistent with IPCC methodologies and ISO 14064-1:2006.
+- (a) Reporting must be conducted in a manner consistent with IPCC methodologies and ISO 14064-1:2006. - (b) Each report must include total GHG emissions from deforestation and, if applicable, degradation, as well as the quantity of emissions reductions achieved relative to the implementing jurisdiction's reference level and crediting baseline.
+Each reporting period reflects a one-year period, covering the calendar year from January 1 through December 31, and must assess changes in forest cover across the entire jurisdiction as specified in the implementing jurisdiction's sector plan against the jurisdiction's established reference level and against the established crediting baseline. - (c) Each report must determine, to a high degree of accuracy, consistent with IPCC

-- (b) Each report must include total GHG emissions from deforestation and, if applicable, degradation, as well as the quantity of emissions reductions achieved relative to the implementing jurisdiction's reference level and crediting baseline.
-Each reporting period reflects a one-year period, covering the calendar year from January 1 through December 31, and must assess changes in forest cover across the entire jurisdiction as specified in the implementing jurisdiction's sector plan against the jurisdiction's established reference level and against the established crediting baseline. - (c) Each report must determine, to a high degree of accuracy, consistent with IPCC Tier 3 methodologies, the extent to which emissions reductions resulting from reduced deforestation and, if applicable, degradation, are achieved and quantify the total number of sector-based offset credits that the implementing jurisdiction will issue against the established crediting baseline. - (d) Each report must include an updated calculation pursuant to the quantitative uncertainty measurement methodology specified in the sector plan.
-A percent credit deduction shall be taken prior to issuance corresponding to the results of the uncertainty calculation. - (e) Crediting will be based on the reported GHG emissions reductions resulting from reduced deforestation, and degradation, if applicable, after accounting for the uncertainty deduction, but before the buffer contribution is calculated pursuant to Chapter 11. - (e) Each report must be certified by the implementing jurisdiction to be in compliance with the requirements of this standard, including the sector plan established pursuant to Chapter 3. - (f) Each report must be posted to an internet webpage as described in Chapter 13 by June 1 of the year following the emissions data year.
+Tier 3 methodologies, the extent to which emissions reductions resulting from reduced deforestation and, if applicable, degradation, are achieved and quantify the total number of sector-based offset credits that the implementing jurisdiction will issue against the established crediting baseline. - (d) Each report must include an updated calculation pursuant to the quantitative uncertainty measurement methodology specified in the sector plan.
+A percent credit deduction shall be taken prior to issuance corresponding to the results of the uncertainty calculation. - (e) Crediting will be based on the reported GHG emissions reductions resulting from reduced deforestation, and degradation, if applicable, after accounting for the uncertainty deduction, but before the buffer contribution is calculated pursuant to Chapter 11. - (ef) Each report must be certified by the implementing jurisdiction to be in compliance with the requirements of this standard, including the sector plan established pursuant to Chapter 3.